ncase/anxiety/scenes/act2.md

 `bb({eyes:"angry"});`

-b: Maybe "they" are just full of crud!
+b: Oh my gosh, "they" have been lying to us this whole time!

 `bb({body:"scream_a_1"})`

-b: "THEY" ARE FEEDING US CONTRADICTIONS AS PART OF THE SELF-HELP INDUSTRIAL COMPLEX
+b: "THEY" FEED US CONTRADICTIONS TO MAKE US DEPENDENT ON THE SELF-HELP INDUSTRIAL COMPLEX

 ```
 music(null);